 - Breaks up the monotony of repetitive and continuous running

 Depending on how much you run, cross-training for just a few days each week is a great addition to any training plan.

 Be sure to choose activities that you enjoy but which also challenge you to improve aspects of fitness often ignored by running such as general strength, flexibility and upper body exercises.
 Weights, yoga and swimming are all good options.
-Cardio activities such as cycling, spinning and even brisk walking are also great for non-running days and offer effective means to actively recover.
+Cardio activities such as cycling, spinning and even brisk walking or zumba are also great for non-running days and offer effective means to actively recover.
 Cross-training can be done for a little as 20 minutes but as much as an hour (or more) per session, several times per week.

 Cross-training should be scheduled for non-running days but should also not replace rest days meant to be taken off completely.
 Cross-training can be particularly beneficial for days following hard workouts and long runs when running more may be risky but alternative (cardio-based) activities can aid in recovery.
 When feeling sore, fatigued or on the verge of injury, cross training can often be used safely and effectively to maintain (perhaps enhance) fitness while also not risking further problems caused by running.

 Continuous running and training can also become boring, stale and uninspiring over time.
 Cross-training offers an opportunity to break up the monotony of running while providing a physical and psychological boost to your exercise routine.